zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_list.rst

   | **type**: str

+additional_properties
+  List of additional properties to be returned for each LPAR, in addition to the default properties (see result description).

+  Mutually exclusive with \ :literal:`full\_properties`\ .

+  The property names are specified with underscores instead of hyphens.

+  On HMCs with an API version below 4.10 (= HMC version 2.16.0 plus some post-GA updates), all properties of each LPAR will be returned if this parameter is specified, but you should not rely on that.

+  | **required**: False
+  | **type**: list
+  | **elements**: str

 full_properties
   If True, all properties of each LPAR will be returned.
 Default: False.

+  Mutually exclusive with \ :literal:`additional\_properties`\ .

   Note: Setting this to True causes a loop of 'Get Logical Partition Properties' operations to be executed.
+It is preferrable from a performance perspective to use the \ :literal:`additional\_properties`\  parameter instead.

   | **required**: False
   | **type**: bool